 The Ubbi is a registry favorite for its looks alone.
 Sleek steel and a color to match the nursery?
 Done.
 BUT there are some things I wish I had known about it before getting it…

 Ubbi Diaper Pail Pros and Cons

 - Stylish and comes in a variety of colors

-- Can use any standard kitchen sized trash bag and doesn’t need a special diaper pail bag cartridge
+- Can use any standard kitchen sized regular trash bag and doesn’t need a special bags

 - Fits into a narrow space